lemnik/stackwall/README.md

 ### Getting Started

-1. Download a release
+You will need a Java11 or higher JVM to run Stackwall.
+Stackwall currently has no releases, so you'll need to build it yourself.
+This situation will hopefully improve soon.

+1. Clone the repository
+1. `./gradlew assemble`
-1. Unpack the archive file
+1. Unpack the archive file in `build/distributions`
 1. Run `./bin/stackwall <application.apk> <stackoverflow.txt>`

 StackOverflow files are simply plain text files containing the stack-trace of the `StackOverflowError` your are looking